projectcipher/cipher/guides/thugify/README.md

 `document.getElementById('go').onclick = function() {}`
 which simply says: Find the element 'go' and listen for a click on this element.
 If there is a registered click, run this function.

 If you've followed along this far, awesome!
 You're doing great, we're almost done.
 If you're stuck, turn to a peer!
-We a team and we the best
+We a team and we the best.

 .![](https---d2mxuefqeaa7sj.cloudfront.net-s_E2C9EC3A53C7D3F150F7715638F7F1B7BEFDBDD43B2CBAF8BECDEE9CE6CD10B0_1449382445802_5833673d42c72dd12cb4078eb757c92f.500x274x12.gif)

-Now that we've gotten Javascript to listen for a click on the button, we need to tell it to do something when it gets a click.
+Now that we've gotten Javascript to listen for a click on the button, we need to tell it what to do when it gets a click.

-###Creating a variable and Assigning a Value
+###Creating a variable and assigning a value
 Every line that we want to execute **needs** to be inside the curly brackets `function()`**`{}`** Don't forget to indent it either!
 Remember, it'll make it easier to read.

 So let's start with first finding what we need to **thugify.**

-**Remember from [Slidedeck](https://docs.google.com/presentation/d/1N2l9FTYlGCocr8cqjLaHpp5tgv0hS-WI3US7PiMbRnc/edit#slide=id.gd76540ddf_0_22): When creating variables (var), whatever is on the right side, is always being assigned to the left side.**
+**Remember from the [Slidedeck](https://docs.google.com/presentation/d/1N2l9FTYlGCocr8cqjLaHpp5tgv0hS-WI3US7PiMbRnc/edit#slide=id.gd76540ddf_0_22): When creating variables (var), whatever is on the right side, is always being assigned to the left side.**
+* I.e. ```var div = content```
-* I.e. the content on the right is going to be assigned to the variable `div` on the left
+* the content on the right is going to be assigned to the variable `div` on the left

 **The id `texter` is from the input box!**